 As an employer, what is my main responsibility from a Health & Safety point of view during this COVID-19 situation?

-Your main responsibility as an employer is to take any reasonable steps to ensure the health & safety or workers and other parties in the workplace.
+Your main responsibility as an employer is to take any reasonable steps to ensure health & safety regarding hygiene and disease prevention in the workplace.
 Regarding which steps are specifically needed for your specific business or industry, you must adhere to the guidelines issued by the BC’s health officer and the BC Centre for Disease Control.

 Are there any specific Health & Safety measures to prevent worker exposure or other hygiene and disease prevention in the workplace measures I should know?

 First, identify whether your workplace is considered an essential service or not.
 If it is an essential service, the BC’s health office has created specific guidelines to ensure the safety of workers and others at those workplaces.
 Should your work not be considered essential, then evaluate if you can have your workforce working remotely to minimize their risk.
 When remote work is not possible, then: Ensure employees under the following circumstances do not come into work:

 - Employees with COVID-19-like symptoms such as sore throat, fever, sneezing, or coughing.
 If they show up these signs, they must self-isolate at home for a minimum of 10 days from when the symptoms started until these are resolved.

 - Employees who travelled internationally must remain away from the workplace for at least 14 days.